Skip to main content

 Hydropower is derived from flowing of water that powers a turbine.
 It is one of the oldest sources of renewable energy, having been used already in pre-industrial times, for instance, in watermills.

-Besides providing a lot of renewable electricity, the hydropower technology can also deliver services to Europe’s electricity system, such as flexibility and storage, which are important to maintain the stability of the electricity system and integrate an ever-growing share of variable renewable energy production, for instance from solar and wind power, into the energy system.
+Besides providing a lot of renewable electricity, hydropower technology can also deliver services to Europe’s electricity system, such as flexibility and storage, which are important to maintain the stability of the electricity system and integrate an ever-growing share of variable renewable energy production, for instance from solar and wind power, into the energy system.

 Environmental impact